Asus RT-AX88U vs. RT-AC88U is an interesting comparison since they are of two different Wi-Fi standards.

 In many ways, the RT-AX88U supersedes RT-AC88U as it’s intended to be.
 However, the lack of a multi-gig port means, in reality, you likely won’t see much difference between the two in terms of network Wi-Fi performance.

-By the way, I originally tested the RT-AC88U using only Wi-Fi 5 clients.
-There was no Wi-Fi 6 one during the time I reviewed it and it doesn’t have Wi-Fi 6 anyway.
+By the way, I originally tested the RT-AC88U using only Wi-Fi 5.
+There was no Wi-Fi 6 when I reviewed it, and it doesn’t have support this standard anyway.
+(Wi-Fi 6 clients do work with Wi-Fi 5 broadcasters).

 But like all Wi-Fi 5 routers, it works with Wi-Fi 6 clients, or the other way round — Wi-Fi 6 clients work with Wi-Fi 5 broadcasters.